Updated 5 July 2017

 FAST BROADBAND (100MBPS) AVAILABLE

-FOR MOST STUDIOS AT TBW THERE ARE NO BUSINESS RATES UNTIL APRIL 2017 (THANKS TO THE CHANCELLOR).
+FOR MOST STUDIOS AT TBW THERE ARE NO BUSINESS RATES UNTIL THE CHANCELLOR STOPS SMALL BUSINESS RATES RELIEF.

 For all workspace studios:

 Power is metered for each studio and charged by use

 Deposit will be 3 months’ rent and service charge.
 Returnable on leaving

 Leases – standard 5 year lease for all of these – contracted out standardly.
 Breaks – generally after 6 months you give us 3 months’ notice to quit.
 Rent increases by inflation each year and service charge reviewed each January.
 Some studio tenancies are let on a Tenancy At Will

 We do rent deals and flexible terms for fine artists

 Smaller spaces come up during the year.
 Please contact us to be put on the mailing list